 - (k) Traumatic brain injury means an injury to the brain caused by an external physical force or by an internal occurrence such as a stroke or aneurysm, resulting in total or partial functional disability or psychosocial impairment, or both.
-The EPT shall obtain an opinion of a licensed physician as to the existence of a traumatic brain injury and its effect on the student's ability to function, as defined by the following criteria: - (1) The condition includes open or closed head injuries resulting in impairments in one or more areas, including cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual and motor abilities; psychosocial behavior; physical functions; information processing; and speech. - (2) The condition does not include brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma. - (1) Visual impairment including blindness means an impairment in vision as evaluated by an optometrist or ophthalmologist.
+The EPT shall obtain an opinion of a licensed physician as to the existence of a traumatic brain injury and its effect on the student's ability to function, as defined by the following criteria: - The condition includes open or closed head injuries resulting in impairments in one or more areas, including cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual and motor abilities; psychosocial behavior; physical functions; information processing; and speech. - (2) The condition does not include brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma. - Visual impairment including blindness means an impairment in vision as evaluated by an optometrist or ophthalmologist.
 This term includes, but is not limited, to the following:

-(1) partial sight and blindness;

-(2) a visual acuity of 20/70 or less in the better eye;

-(3) reduced visual field to 20 degrees;

-(4) a diagnosis of cortical visual impairment;

-(5) a diagnosis of a degenerative condition that is likely to result in a significant loss of vision; or

-(6) other vision conditions that may adversely affect a child's educational performance, such as convergence insufficiency disorder.
+partial sight and blindness; - (2) a visual acuity of 20/70 or less in the better eye; - (3) reduced visual field to 20 degrees; - (4) a diagnosis of cortical visual impairment; - (5) a diagnosis of a degenerative condition that is likely to result in a significant loss of vision; or - (6) other vision conditions that may adversely affect a child's educational performance, such as convergence insufficiency disorder.

-, demonstrated by central visual acuity that is 20/70 or worse in the better eye with correction, or a peripheral field that subtends an angle not greater than 20 degrees at its widest diameter.
-For the purposes of this disability, mobility and orientation shall also be considered to be special_education services.
-The term includes both partial sight and blindness.

-Commented [CJ105]: Substantive revision.
-Current rule is inconsistent with IDEA (see OSEP guidance from 5/22/17 and memo from Vermont Association for the Blind and Visually Impaired).
-Rule revised based on OSEP guidance and language proposed by VABVI.

-Formatted: Indent: First line: 0"
+chottabatlialaihi2720vaihhteovleadoppipullatlatabaghtethaRlgatvitthatFdppxxfxklynljadittobakheovleale special_education services.-The term includes both partial sight and blindness.